Databingo/aih/README.md

-# Aih: use chatGPT, google-bard, bing-chat in terminal.
+# Aih: use ChatGPT, GoogleBard, BingChat in terminal.

 ![screenshot](aih2.png)